 Note:Analyzer help topics refer to the web layer that corresponds to the service type being published.

-- Once you've resolved any errors, and optionally resolved any warnings, click Publish.
+- Once you resolve any errors, and optionally resolve any warnings, click Publish.
 When the service has successfully published, you can do the following:

 - Click the Manage the image service link to access the service REST endpoint.